Sixth Sunday

 Prayer Focus

-For the month of March GFA World’s prayer focus is clean water.
-Please join us in praying for clean water.
+For the month of April GFA World’s prayer focus is for Women's Ministry.

 Source for Scripture Passages: Scripture texts are from the New Revised Standard Version of the Bible: Anglicised Edition, copyright © 1989, 1995 the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used with permission.
 All rights reserved.